deathcod/measure_Attention/andriod_game_v2/README.md

 The actual benifit can be reflected when loading of the JSON object is done.
 So after mentioning the selection type "JA" or "JO" then the work will be done according to the selection type.
 And when getString is called, it will return the string according to the selection type.

-3) This was an error which I faced while I was updating the Setting page, So now I am trying to install material design in my setting page. first problem was how to change the color of the editView text --> hint, linebar so for that I searched and finally concluded can be done intresting by adding a style for the editView.
+**3) This was an error which I faced while I was updating the Setting page, So now I am trying to install material design in my setting page. first problem was how to change the color of the editView text --> hint, linebar so for that I searched and finally concluded can be done intresting by adding a style for the editView.**

 the style was: